 Medical Student Education

-The Division of Pediatric Genetics and Metabolism has taken a major role in the education of medical students at UT Southwestern.
+Genetics is an essential component of all facets of medicine, and the Division of Pediatric Genetics and Metabolism is proud to take a major role in the education of medical students and other trainees within the UT Southwestern system.

 First-Year Medical Students

-- Medical Biochemistry Course: protein and amino acid metabolism, hyperammonemia and urea cycle defects, effects in amino acid metabolism (PKU, MSUD, etc.), purine and pyrimidine metabolism, and treatment of inborn errors of metabolism
+- Medical Biochemistry Course: protein and amino acid metabolism, hyperammonemia and urea cycle defects, defects in amino acid metabolism (PKU, MSUD, etc.), purine and pyrimidine metabolism, and treatment of inborn errors of metabolism

 - Medical Genetics Course: population genetics, inborn errors of metabolism, assessing genetic risk/pedigree analysis, genetic screening, genetic counseling, and ethical issues in genetics